About Loch Leven

 Our café serves delicious, local and ethical food all year-round, all with a fantastic view over Loch Leven itself.

-RSPB Loch Leven visitor centre is open from 10 am to 5 pm daily (except Christmas Day, Boxing Day, New Year's Day and 2 January); the trails and hides are open 24 hours a day throughout the year.
-The View cafe takes hot food orders until 3 pm, and serves refreshments, snacks and cakes until 4 pm.
+RSPB Loch Leven visitor centre is open from 10 am to 5 pm daily (to 4 pm from Christmas Eve until New Year).
+Closed on Christmas Day, Boxing Day, New Year’s Day and 2 January.
+The trails and hides are open 24 hours a day throughout the year.
+The café takes hot food orders until 3 pm, and serves refreshments, snacks and cakes until 4 pm.

 Entry is free for RSPB members.
 Non-members: adults £5, children £1, concessions £3 and family £10.